Boiler Service - Herts Boilers

 Checking List - Defined Scope

 Full Scope: This is a full strip-down service for modern condensing boilers.
 It is carried out according to the manufacturer requirements every couple of years, or for knowing evidence that a boiler's operation has been deteriorated.
 On a full strip-down service, we clean the pre-mixed burner, combustion chamber and main heat exchanger.
-This will normally require more labour and materials such as burner seals etc. Thus the price for this level of boiler service is subject to the boiler model, and is typically £110 (excluding seals or parts etc).
+This will normally require more labour and materials such as burner seals etc. Thus the price for this level of boiler service is subject to the boiler model, and is typically £120 (£144 inc. VAT, excluding seals or parts etc).

 Checking List - Full Scope

 The only difference is the work on the combustion chamber.
-Only a full scope service entails opening and cleaning the burner, the combustion chamber and the main heat exchanger.
+A full scope service entails opening and cleaning the burner, the combustion chamber and the main heat exchanger.
 The combustion door seal might also require replacement.

 What should and shouldn't a boiler service include?

-As you generally request a boiler service when your boiler is still working, you might not notice the difference before and after a boiler service, and not know what a boiler service should and should not include.
-The rule is very simple: boiler engineers should carry out boiler service procedures according to manufacturers instructions.
+As you generally request a boiler service when your boiler is still working, you might not notice a difference before and after a boiler service, and not know what a boiler service should and should not include.
+The rule is very simple - boiler engineers should carry out boiler service procedures according to manufacturers instructions.
+That is the min requirement, and we often go an extra mile.

 What is the purpose of a boiler service?

 To check and maintain the working status of a boiler.
-It is always good to have a regular boiler service, but a boiler service is not just a cleaning procedure using a hoover.
+It is always good to have a regular boiler service, but a boiler service is not just a cleaning procedure using a hoover to get some dust away.
 It involves work on the following elements: (1). the combustion chamber, which includes the heat exchanger, the main burner, the pilot injector, and fan cleaning; (2). checking of burner pressure, gas rate etc, or combustion gas analysis for modern condensing boilers; (3). checking and cleaning the condensate path and trap; and (4). the expansion vessel top up, plus PRV and AAV cleaning.
 The aim of a boiler service is to check and ensure the boiler is working as it should.

 When should I have my boiler serviced?